 Often, when job seekers are unsuccessful in the first round of an application, they blame the hiring company’s artificial intelligence bots.
-As it turns out, they’re not far from the truth: 98% of organisations use applicant tracking systems (ATS) whose job is to scan applicants’ resumes and automatically eliminate those who don’t meet enough of the requirements to go through to the next round.
+As it turns out, they’re not far from the truth: 98% of organisations use applicant tracking systems (ATS) whose job is to scan applicants’ resumes and automatically eliminate those who don’t meet enough of the requirements.

 This can be efficient for companies that receive large volumes of applications that would take HR managers weeks to wade through, but the downside is that 75% of resumes are rejected automatically by the ATS before a ‘real’ recruiter even sees them.
-This means that applicants with a slightly unusual work history, or who might have a valid reason for not meeting one of the required criteria, for example, might be rejected without being given a fair chance.
+This means that applicants who might have a valid reason for not meeting one of the required criteria, for example, might be rejected without being given a fair chance.
 The best way to get around the applicant tracking system hurdle, when looking for a job in the Netherlands, is to write a CV with the bots in mind - one that is optimised for what the ATS is trained to look for, and a motivation letter that explains inconsistancies or unusual entries in your CV.

 In this article, we’ll walk through everything you need to know about beating the ATS when you’re applying for a job.

 Size and format of your CV

 First things first, ensure that your CV ticks off the basics.
 Don’t try and attach a very large file to your application: aim for less than 2MB in size, or double-check the specifics for the company you’re applying to.
 When you’ve spent a lot of time and energy writing an application that shows you in your best light, it would be a shame for the ATS to reject your file for being too big.

 Depending on the role and company, location may play an important role, especially if employers are required to pay for their staff’s travel costs.
 If you’re applying for a job in the city in which you live, consider adding this information in case the ATS filters for applicants within a certain radius.